Reviews You Can Rely On

 Lacks bling factor

-Tranz-X offers some of the least expensive aftermarket dropper posts on the market.
-The Kitsuma Air is about the most affordable model we've ever tested, yet we were pleasantly surprised by its consistent and reliable performance throughout testing.
+Tranz-X offers some of the most inexpensive aftermarket dropper posts available.
+The Kitsuma Air is about the most affordable model we've ever tested, yet we were pleasantly surprised by its consistent and reliable performance throughout our testing.
 Installation is easy, and you can use any remote lever you choose.
-We opted to test it with the Tranz-X 1x remote, which is affordable and has good ergonomics and a light lever feel.
+We chose to test it with the Tranz-X 1x remote, which is affordable, has good ergonomics, and a light lever feel.
 We were thoroughly impressed by this post's super-smooth travel in both compression and extension.
 It also features an air spring that allows you to adjust the rate of return.
 A simple but sturdy two-bolt clamp secured the saddle rails and gave us no issues during testing.

-The 200mm post we tested is among the heaviest in the test.
-That said, it's also the longest post we tested, and its weight is reasonable considering the drop length.
-It is sold as a post only, meaning you'll have to purchase a remote if you don't already own one.
+At 732 grams, the 200mm post we tested is among the heaviest in the test.
+It's also the longest post we tested, and its weight is reasonable, considering the drop length.
+If you're looking to go shorter and lighter, check out some of our other award winners, like the 9point8 Fall Line.
+The Tranz-X Kitsuma Air is sold as a post only, so you'll have to purchase a remote separately if you don't have one already.
 Extended post lengths are also longer than some of the competition, so fitment could be an issue for some riders and bikes.
-Beyond that, we were extremely impressed by the performance of the Tranz-X Kitsuma Air, especially for the price.
+Beyond that, we were extremely impressed by the performance of the Tranz-X Kitsuma Air, especially given the price.

 Read more: Tranz-X Kitsuma Air review